 The Best Sipadan Dive Sites

-Here are a few of our favourite dive sites:
+Here are a few of the local favorite dive sites:

-South Point: Possible highlights here include hammerhead shark sightings, a solid wall of barracudas stretching over 10 meters high, and a passing herd of bumphead parrotfish.
+South Point: Possible highlights here include hammerhead shark sightings, a solid wall of barracudas stretching over 10 meters (30 feet) high, and a passing herd of bumphead parrotfish.
 As with all ‘highlights’, a touch of luck is required!
-On most dives here, though, you can expect to see green turtles, white tip reef sharks, and a good variety of reef fishes.
+On most dives here, though, you can expect to see green turtles, white tip sharks, and a good variety of reef fish.

 Turtle Spotting in Sipadan

-While seasoned divers may tend to become blasé about green turtles, they are the one nearly guaranteed highlight on Sipadan.
-Turtle encounters are often close up and swimming alongside one in Sipadan is magical.
-Whether you are lucky enough to see one chewing a chunk of soft coral or a mating pair, the observational opportunities are endless.
+While seasoned divers may become blasé about green turtles, they are the one nearly guaranteed highlight on Sipadan.
+Turtle encounters are often close up, and swimming alongside one in Sipadan is magical.
+Whether you are lucky enough to see one chewing a chunk of soft coral or observe a mating pair, the turtle spotting opportunities are endless.

 Sipadan Basics

-Sipadan Island lies not far, but in splendid isolation, from the continental shelf.
-While it’s only 12 km (7.5 miles) to Mabul Island on the edge of the shallow Sigitan reefs, the ocean plunges to almost 1,000 meters before rising abruptly.
+Sipadan Island lies in splendid isolation near the continental shelf.
+While it’s only 12 km (7.5 miles) to Mabul Island on the edge of the shallow Sigitan reefs, the ocean plunges to almost 1,000 meters (3,000 feet) before rising abruptly.
 The 15-hectare island, with its lush vegetation and white sand beaches, is but the tip of a marine outcrop.

 So are you ready to embark on your Sipadan diving adventure?
-Check out some of the best Sipadan dive shops here!
+Check out some of the best Sipadan dive resorts here!

 Share This